 Your passport.
 This must remain valid (not expire) for at least six months after the end of your intended stay in the United States.

-Documents showing the purpose of your trip.
+Documents showing the purpose of your trip to the United States.
 For example, you might include a written itinerary and proof of hotel arrangements, car rentals, event tickets, and so on.
 Within these documents should be evidence of your intent to depart the United States at the end of your stay, such as a plane ticket home.

 Employer letter if applying for B-1 visa.
 If you are coming to the U.S. on business, bring a letter from your foreign employer describing your job and explaining what you will be doing for it during your U.S. trip.
 The letter should state that you will be paid only from sources outside the U.S., along with a date when you will be expected to return from your trip.
 If you'll be attending a trade show or similar business event, bring promotional materials, flyers, and proof that you are registered for it.

 Reasons that you'll return to your home country.
 Include proof of any ownership of real estate (such as a title deed), relationships with close family members staying behind (such as birth or marriage certificates), and that a job will be waiting for you on your return (such as a letter from your employer).
-The idea is to show that your ties to home is so strong that you would never overstay your U.S. visa and have a genuine intent to leave the U.S. on time.
+The idea is to show that your ties to home are so strong that you would never overstay your U.S. visa and have a genuine intent to leave the U.S. on time.